 - Stay Engaged: Employees should feel as though they’re part of the team.
 It helps to have the entire organization on board with welcoming new hires.
 Establishing a mentorship program can give new employees an opportunity to learn from and connect with experienced team members.

 - Offer Fair Compensation and Rewards: If someone is doing the same work for more money at another company, your employee’s morale and motivation is going to drop.
 Competitive compensation includes not only the salary, but also benefits such as health and wellness packages, time off, child care, the opportunity to work from home, and more.
 Even simple perks, like a weekly catered breakfast, help employees feel valued.
-And remember: 97 percent of employees want to be recognized for their contributions to the company.
+And remember: 97% of employees want to be recognized for their contributions to the company.

 - Provide an Outlet for Employees to Share Concerns: If an employee is dissatisfied but feels he has no way to correct the problem, he’ll probably bottle it up until the day he quits.
 When employees have a place to express concerns and can trust the management to work to correct the problem, they have an alternative to quitting and some control over crafting their ideal working environment.